Drew Waters Preview, Player Props: Royals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.25 team ERA that ranks 16th among all league pitching staffs.
+- The Cubs have a 4.23 team ERA that ranks 15th across all MLB pitching staffs.

-- Cubs pitchers combine to surrender 135 home runs (1.1 per game), the ninth-fewest in baseball.
+- Cubs pitchers combine to allow 136 home runs (1.1 per game), the eighth-fewest in baseball.

-- In his most recent outing on Sunday against the Toronto Blue Jays, the right-hander threw three innings, giving up eight earned runs while surrendering eight hits.
+- The lefty last pitched on Saturday against the Toronto Blue Jays, when he tossed five innings, allowing three earned runs while giving up six hits.

-- The 31-year-old has amassed an ERA of 5.71, with 7.9 strikeouts per nine innings, in 21 games this season.
-Opponents have a .274 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.